 This course is offered as part of a cohort program and may not be available for open enrollment.
 Please contact our office if you have any questions.

-Students will enroll through Continuing and Distance Education.
+Cohort members, please submit the request to enroll form through Continuing and Distance Education.

 For more information: